 - Processing.
 I wrote an article on the blog about using it with Eclipse for live-coding, it's neat, it's simple, it has a ton of libraries at this point, even to do 3d stuff and shaders but I use it mostly for 2d prototypes.

 - ShaderToy.
 There are a ton of offline programs that offer similar functionality, even on iPad, wherever, it's very popular.
 But.
 Having it online is nifty for some quick tests.
-Unfortunately crashes often on certain browsers.
+Unfortunately crashes often on certain browsers/computers (the most common issue is for large shaders to take too long to compile, making WebGL think something's wrong).
 There are also lots of alternatives (kickJS editor, Shdr, GLSL playground and SelfShadow's playground), some more powerful (WebGl playground which also supports three.js), but ShaderToy is the most popular.

 - 3D Studio Max.
 It has an horrible support for shaders (at least it used to, and I suspect not much has changed since) and I never loved it (I love Maya even less though), but I used to know it (six years ago or so) and know maxscript, so I ended up prototyping in Max a few things.
 It can be handy because you can obviously manipulate meshes all the ways you want and define vertex streams and visually paint attributes on meshes.
 You can't really control the rendering passes though, so doing non-surface shaders or stuff other than the most basic post-effects is hard.
 Nowadays I don't use it much if at all.